High Spirits (musical)

-High Spirits is a musical with a book, lyrics, and music by Hugh Martin and Timothy Gray, based on the play Blithe Spirit by Noël Coward, about a man's problems caused by the spirit of his dead wife.
+High Spirits is a musical with a book, lyrics, and music by Hugh Martin and Timothy Gray, based on the play Blithe Spirit by Noël Coward, about a man coping with the ghost of his dead wife.

-Martin and Gray adhered closely to Coward's original text, although they expanded the medium's character to make it the star role.
-The playwright was delighted with their adaptation, then entitled Faster Than Sound, and agreed to direct it himself.
+Martin and Gray adhered closely to Coward's original text, while expanding the medium's character to the star role, initially calling the show Faster Than Sound.
+The playwright was delighted with their adaptation and agreed to direct it himself.